rtaormina/waterwatch/docs/development/installation.md

 - username: researcher
 - password: researcher

-> Important in order to protect user accounts in the production environment make sure to change these passwords immediately after running the script.
+**In order to protect user accounts in the production environment make sure to change these passwords immediately after running the script.**